-Today I had the wonderful opportunity to learn the art of pasta making and Italian cookery skills from the legendary Gennaro Contaldo, Jamie Oliver’s business partner and one of the BBC Two’s “Two Greedy Italians”, the other being Antonio Carluccio.
+Today I had the wonderful opportunity to learn the art of pasta making and Italian cookery skills from the legendary Gennaro Contaldo, one of the BBC Two’s “Two Greedy Italians”, the other being Antonio Carluccio.

 A restauranteur, chef and author of long standing, Amalfi born Gennaro has lost none of his passion and enthusiasm for cooking.
 “I am a cook”, he says, “but I am a chef when I need to be”.

-He is accredited with teaching Jamie all he knows about Italian cookery and regularly appears on Saturday Kitchen, BBC One’s weekend food show.
+He is accredited with teaching Jamie Oliver all he knows about Italian cookery and regularly appears on Saturday Kitchen, BBC One’s weekend food show.

 |Gennaro Contaldo & Pasta Protegees!|

-The Jamie’s Italian restaurant chain is going from strength to strength, with 35 UK outlets and with plans to open internationally.
-At his masterclass in Jamie’s, Cardiff, Gennaro told us how his and Jamie’s philosophy is to make good food affordable and available to everyone.
+At his masterclass in Jamie’s, Cardiff, Gennaro told us how his philosophy is to make good food affordable and available to everyone.

 Gennaro has a particular fondness for Wales because he says ‘all the ingredients are here’, excellent fish, flavoursome vegetables (particularly leeks) and a wide range of fungi (which are a particular passion of his).

-Each dish at Jamie’s is carefully constructed with health and flavour in mind, for example, gluten-free pasta is now available as a matter of course.
+Each of his dishes is carefully constructed with health and flavour in mind, for example, gluten-free pasta is now available as a matter of course.

 Jamie Oliver’s restaurants have a family friendly ethos (as you would expect from an authentic Italian background) and the children’s menu offers organically sustainable fish fillets organic chicken and sausages.